 This is yoga, these are the tools, they work to help you breathe, calm down, and feel better.
 I spent my life finding out how to end my suffering.
 It turns out to be this simple: change how you feel.
 We create a new feeling with our body in a steady easy way with someone helping us who has done it for themselves.

-Along the way, we gain mobility, strength focus, concentration, faith, and gratitude.
+Along the way, we gain mobility, strength focus, concentration, new beliefs, and gratitude.

 Get started on your plan now- book a discovery session to see what program is a fit for you!